project-slippi/slippi-launcher/FAQ.md

 ## Where are my replays?

 Replays are stored by default in `Documents/Slippi` on Windows and `~/Slippi` on macOS and Linux.
 The replay directory is configurable in the `Replays` settings tab of the Launcher.

+## Mainline Slippi Dolphin (Beta)

+### Updated OS Requirements
+- Windows 10 or newer
+- macOS Catalina (10.15) or newer
+- Ubuntu 22.04 or newer and the following packages
+  - libfuse2
+  - qt6-qpa-plugins